 - The cause is not known in most cases.

 - A small number of hydroceles are caused when something is wrong with one of the testicles (testes).
-For example, infection, inflammation, injury or tumours of a testicle (testis) may cause fluid to be formed which leads to a hydrocele forming.
+For example, infection, inflammation, injury or tumours of your testicle (testis) may cause fluid to be formed which leads to a hydrocele forming.

 Do I need any tests?

 A doctor will examine your testicles (testes).
 Your doctor may also shine a light through your scrotum, which helps to diagnose a hydrocele.